An endocrinologist who specializes in transgender hormone therapy will support you

-By Meghna Shah, MD, Nuvance Health Medical Practices – endocrinology
+By Meghna Shah, MD, Endocrinology, Nuvance Health Medical Practice

 Feminizing hormone therapy is used to induce physical changes in your body that are caused by female hormones.
 If feminizing hormone therapy is started before the changes of male puberty begin, male secondary sex characteristics, such as increased body hair and changes in voice pitch, can be avoided.

-During feminizing hormone therapy, medication to block the action of testosterone is given.
+During feminizing hormone therapy, medication blocks the action of testosterone.
 The hormone estrogen is also given to decrease testosterone production and induce feminine secondary sex characteristics.
 Those include decreased facial hair and increase in breast development.

 Estrogen comes in different forms including patch, tablets and injections.
 The changes caused by these medications can be temporary or permanent.
 Feminizing hormone therapy can be done alone or in combination with feminizing surgery.

-Feminizing hormone therapy isn't for all transgender women, however.
-It can affect fertility and sexual function, increase risk of blood clots and increase cholesterol levels.
+Your endocrinologist will discuss your options and also possible side effects from feminizing hormone therapy.
+Feminizing hormone therapy can affect fertility and sexual function, increase risk of blood clots and increase cholesterol levels.

-The therapy used to achieve these changes is testosterone.
+Testosterone is the therapy used to achieve these changes.
 Testosterone comes in a variety of formulations including topical gel and injections.
 Changes caused by these medications can be temporary or permanent and will affect fertility.
 Testosterone therapy can be given alone or alongside masculinizing surgery.

 Side effects of testosterone therapy include elevated risk of a clot, increased risk of stroke and heart attack.

-If you or a loved one is considering one of these therapies, I recommend speaking with your doctor to weigh risks, benefits, and create the best health care plan that’s ideal for you.
+The bottom line: If you or a loved one are considering gender-affirming hormone therapy, speak with your doctor to weigh risks and benefits, and create the best healthcare plan that is ideal for you.